-Technically, ricotta is not a cheese at all, but a cheese by-product.
-Its name, ricotta, means cooked again, an obvious reference to the production method used to make it.
-Ricotta comes from Italy, where it produced from the whey drained from cheeses such as mozzarella and provolone.
-Ricotta originated in Italy, where it could be made from the milk whey of any dairy animal, including cows, sheep, goals, and Italian water buffalo.
-In America, ricotta is generally made with a combination of whey and whole, low-fat, or skim cow's milk.
+Technically, ricotta could be considered a cheese byproduct.
+The word ricotta means recooked in Italian, and ricotta production involves reheating the whey left over from making other cheeses such as mozzarella and provolone.
+Ricotta originated in Italy, where it could be made from the milk whey of any dairy animal, including cows, sheep, goats, and Italian water buffalo.
+In the United States, ricotta production generally uses a combination of whey and whole, low-fat, or skim cow's milk.
 Ricotta is widely available and inexpensive.

 How Ricotta Is Made

-To form curds, the whey or milk is acidified by natural fermentation or by adding an acid such as lemon juice, vinegar, or buttermilk.
+To form curds, whey or milk must be acidified, either by natural fermentation or through the addition of an acid such as lemon juice, vinegar, or buttermilk.
 Commercial producers also commonly add rennet, a thickener derived from an enzyme found in the stomachs of ruminant animals.
-When the acidified whey gets heated almost to boiling.
-This causes the proteins to clump together and curds to form.
-The curds are cooled and strained loose curds become fluffy ricotta.
+When the acidified whey gets heated almost to boiling, the proteins clump together and form curds.
+The cooled and strained loose curds become fluffy ricotta.

-- It is easy to make ricotta at home.
-A half gallon of whole milk and two cups of buttermilk will produce about 1.5 cups of ricotta.
+You can make ricotta cheese at home.
+It takes a half gallon of whole milk and 2 cups of buttermilk to produce 1 1/2 cups of ricotta.
 Take care not to boil the milk, which toughens the curds.

-Dry cottage cheese may be substituted for ricotta in equal measures, but the flavor will be milder and a bit saltier.
+You can substitute cottage cheese for ricotta in equal measures, but the flavor will be milder and a bit saltier.
 Cottage cheese curds are also usually quite a bit larger.
-For some recipes, you may wish to smooth the cottage cheese by putting it through a blender with 1 tablespoon skim milk.
+For some recipes, you may want to smooth the cottage cheese by putting it through a blender with 1 tablespoon of milk or water.